canonical/ubuntu.com/templates/kubernetes/docs/1.29/upgrading.md

   </div>
 </div>

-## Upgrading the Machine's Series (required for machines currently running 18.04(Bionic))
+## Upgrading the series (required for machines currently running Ubuntu 18.04)

-All of the charms support [upgrading the machine's series via Juju](https://juju.is/docs/juju/manage-machines#heading--upgrade-a-machine).
+All of the charms support [upgrading machine series via Juju](https://juju.is/docs/juju/manage-machines#heading--upgrade-a-machine).
-As each machine is upgraded, the applications on that machine will be stopped and the unit will go into a `blocked` status until the upgrade is complete.
+As each machine is upgraded, the applications on that machine will be stopped and the unit will go into a `blocked` state until the upgrade is complete.
 For the worker units, pods will be drained from the node and onto one of the other nodes at the start of the upgrade, and the node will be removed from the pool until the upgrade is complete.

 ## Infrastructure updates